Italy's high court says Berlusconi trials to stay in Milan

-Berlusconi’s lawyers argued that prosecutors and judges at the Milan court have “persecuted” the centre-right leader for his conservative politics.
+Berlusconi’s lawyers argued that prosecutors and judges at the Milan court have “persecuted” the center-right leader for his conservative politics.

 The 76-year-old media magnate is not a member of the current government, but his party is one of the main supporters of Enrico Letta’s broad right-left coalition.